rahulsaklecha101/mongo-rest-util/README.md

-A simple Utility to interact with desired flavour of Mongo DB using REST.
+Powerful Utility to interact with desired flavour of Mongo DB using REST.